 Law 199: The Best of American Case Law

-Law 199: The Best of American Case Law is a 10-day summer course designed to introduce students to some of the most important and exciting law school cases.
+Law 199: The Best of American Case Law is a 10-day, online summer course.
+It is designed to introduce students to some of the most important and exciting law school cases.
 Students will come to understand how the law school classroom works, experience a broad sample of at least eight different areas of the law, and engage with nationally renowned law faculty as they present some of the most important legal cases.

 All students will receive a certificate for successful completion of the course.
 Current University of Illinois undergraduate students will also receive 3 credit hours.

-- July 22: Introduction to the American Legal System, Professor Paul Healey
+- July 20: Introduction to the American Legal System, Associate Dean and Professor Margareth Etienne

 All students will receive a certificate for successful completion of the course.